laurenp305/regex-tutorial-challenge-17/gist-template.md

 Now, let's use quantifiers in our example.
 When it comes to the username /^[b-l0-9_-]{3,15}$/, we have the quantifier {3,15}.
 This means that we want to find the preceding string pattern a minimum of 3 times and a maximum of 15 times.
 Because our bracket expression ([b-l0-9_-]) will match any string that includes any combination of lowercase letters between b and l, any number between 0 and 9, and the special characters of underscore and hyphen, this quantifier means that the string has to be between 3 and 15 characters.

+### Bracket Expressions

+Anything inside a set of square brackets [] is a range of characters known as bracket expressions, or they may also be called positive character group because they outline the characters we want to include when we're matching.
+We can write these expressions to include all of the characters we'd like to match.

+For instance, [abc] will look for a string that includes a or b or c, regardless of how long the string is.
+So any examples of a match would include: "aaa", "bbb", "ccc", "bat", "bin", "court", and "bca".
+It's also common to see a hyphen (-) used between letters and numbers to represent a range of possible characters.
+This means that [a-c] equates to [abc].

+In the username example we've previously mentioned (/^[b-l0-9_-]{3,15}$/), we can break down the bracket expressions as follows:

+- [b-l] - This means the string can only contain any lowercase letter between b and l.
+If we also wanted to include uppercase letters, then the expression would have to be changed to [b-lB-L].
+- [0-9] - This means the string can only contain any number between 0 and 9.
+- [_-] - This means that the string can contain any underscore or hyphen.
+Both of these are known as special characters.
+You might have had to use them when creating a strong password.
+In this case, we only want a string that includes _ or -.

 ### OR Operator